 Although you know sprinting is better than the three, sprinting is not recommended for everyone.
 Sprinting can result in further damage if you have an existing heart condition, high blood pressure, or breathing problems.

-In such cases, it is always safer to consult a healthcare professional before starting any exhausting activity like sprinting or jogging.
+It is always safer to consult a healthcare professional before starting any exhausting activity like sprinting or jogging.